Monday, August 31, 2009

 It's going to be a fun weekend.

-Grabbed some magazines and candy while we were driving around today.
+Grabbed some magazines and candy while driving around today.
 Martha Stewart's Halloween issue is out.
 Some old and new stuff in there, and certainly worth having.
 And Blood Orange Bat Dots are pretty darn good.

 Old School Strobe

-We went to Michael's for some supplies and we picked up a GREAT strobe light sound effect device.
+Went to Michael's for some supplies and picked up a GREAT strobe light sound effect device.
 Just something to have around the house.
 I shot a video of the strobe effect and the wonderful old school ghost sounds against my Crypt Corpse prop.
 A ton of ghosts and chains and so many weird sounds in the background.
 Reminds me of all the houses I loved on Halloween night.
 The ones with fake spider webs and strobe lights flashing and a sound effect cassette playing in the background.

 I love this thing (click the pic to watch):